Darren O'Shaughnessy: Career

 O'Shaughnessy bought his first typewriter when he was fourteen and wrote many short stories, comic scripts, and books that he never finished, many of which are unpublished.
 O'Shaughnessy claims that most of these stories will never be published.
 His first success came to him at age fifteen, when he was a runner-up in a TV script-writing competition for RTÉ in Ireland, with a dark comedy story entitled A Day in the Morgue.

 After university, O'Shaughnessy worked in a TV cable company in Limerick for two years, before becoming a full-time writer at the age of 23.
 His breakthrough came with Ayuamarca, published in February 1999 by Orion Publishing Group under his full name.
 The sequel, Hell's Horizon, was published in February 2000.
 Ayuamarca was re-released in March 2008 under the title Procession of the Dead and the pen-name D.B.
 Shan.
 Hell's Horizon followed in March 2009, and the third in the trilogy, City of the Snakes in March 2010 (but this time under the name of Darren Shan).
 In January 2000, Shan released Cirque du Freak, the first book of The Saga of Darren Shan series in the United Kingdom and Ireland.
 The series was a huge global success and by 2021 his books were on sale in 40 countries, in 32 languages, and had sold thirty million copies worldwide.

 O'Shaughnessy signed up with the Christopher Little Literary Agency in 1996 and they continued to represent him until Christopher Little's death in 2021.
 He is now represented by the Curtis Brown Agency.

 Personal life

 O'Shaughnessy continues to live in Pallaskenry in Limerick, Ireland with his wife Helen Basini, a freelance university lecturer and global aid specialist.
-On 23 September 2014, the couple celebrated the birth of their first child, Dante, named after the famous Italian author.
+On 23 September 2014, the couple celebrated the birth of their first child, Dante, named after the famous Italian author Dante Alighieri.
 Shan and his wife Helen welcomed their second child, a daughter named Gaia, on 26 March 2019.